-Veracode Glossary
+Veracode glossary

-The Veracode Glossary provides definitions for general application security terms and terms specific to Veracode products.
+This glossary provides definitions for general application security terms and terms specific to Veracode products.

 A